jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/optimization.md

 The objective is to benefit fully from assembly, but not to have to bother with the downsides of it.
 On top of that there's added clarity by an alternative naming and forgetting about different instruction forms.

 If you take the assembly division instructions for instance then you see that certain forms are faster.
-Careful use of the alternative language I will make will make faster code(?).
+Careful use of the alternative language I might make might make faster code(?).
 But most optimizations are done by the compiler.
 The amount of tricks and things you need to know to get the optimal result is far smaller than programming in assembly.

 -----